-Susan Applegate played by Ginger Rogers is witty, homesick, short in cash – running out of excuses and patience at the train station until she sees a lady who is buying a half-ticket each for her two children.
+Susan Applegate, played by Ginger Rogers, is witty, homesick, short in cash – running out of excuses and patience at the train station until she sees a lady who is buying a half-ticket each for her two children.

 One moment – Susan appears as a perfect young lady, someone with whom you always wished to dance at a ball.
-And in the next scene she disguises herself as a 12-year old and manages to board the train with a half ticket.
-The newly found disguise and her antics would be short lived as the conductors soon find out she isn’t a kid from the Swedish stock, which she claimed for her excessive height.
-Even the Greta Garbo’s famous line ‘I want to be alone’ from Grand Hotel doesn’t impress them and is chased away when they catch her smoking while breathing in fresh air.
+And in the next scene, she disguises herself as a 12-year old and manages to board the train with a half ticket.
+The newly found disguise and her antics would be short-lived as the conductors soon find out she isn’t a kid from the Swedish stock, which she claimed for her excessive height.
+Even Greta Garbo’s famous line ‘I want to be alone’ from Grand Hotel doesn’t impress them and is chased away when they catch her smoking while breathing in the fresh air.

-Other characters who play a significant part in the movie are Kirby’s devious fiancée Pamela played by Rita Johnson, Lucy – the science freak and the sister of Pamela played by Diana Lynn; the six cadets from the military school who take turns in impressing Su-Su and Lela Rogers as Mrs. Appleton.
+The other characters who play a significant part in the movie are Kirby’s devious fiancée Pamela played by Rita Johnson, Lucy – the science freak and the sister of Pamela played by Diana Lynn; the six cadets from the military school who take turns in impressing Su-Su and Lela Rogers as Mrs. Appleton.

-The 1955 movie’s plot also inspired the Hindi comedy movie Half Ticket which had Kishore Kumar playing the kid supported by Madhubala and Pran.
+The 1955 movie’s plot also inspired the Hindi comedy movie Half Ticket, which had Kishore Kumar playing the kid supported by Madhubala and Pran.